jessepav/lacygoill-wiki-backup/vim/regex.md

 When:

-   - the subexpression is multi-line
+   - the subexpression is multiline
    - there are less than 123 bytes before the current position on the current line

 In that  case, when Vim  reaches the  start of the  current line, it  resets the